lightbend/ssl-config/documentation/src/sphinx/ExampleSSLConfig.rst

 secure <http://www.thoughtcrime.org/blog/authenticity-is-broken-in-ssl-but-your-app-ha/>`__
 than the CA system.

-Generate a self signed certificate from the [[generating certificates\|CertificateGeneration]] section, and tell the client to trust the CA's public certificate.
+Generate a self signed certificate from the :ref:`generating certificates\ <CertificateGeneration>` section, and tell the client to trust the CA's public certificate.

 ::

-    play.ws.ssl {
+    ssl-config.ssl {
       trustManager = {
         stores = [
           { type = "JKS", path = "exampletrust.jks" }